 Plus, even if you rank lower on the first page, the first three organic results get most of the clicks.

-After that, there are other challenges, like how several ads can appear before the first organic result, depending on the keyword.
-This is because search ads target keywords, too.
+After that, there are other challenges, like how AI results, other native Google results (like People Also Ask) and ads can appear before the first organic result, depending on the keyword.
+This is because Google wants to keep people on their site, and search ads target keywords, too.

 Some of these challenges have strategic remedies.

-For example, if competitors were beating them in the local pack, a local business would be wise to do some off-page SEO, like optimizing their Google Business Profile and other online business listings to increase the chance that they’ll appear higher in the pack.
+For example, if competitors were showing up in the local pack, but your business wasn't, it would be wise to do some off-page SEO, like optimizing your Google Business Profile and other online business listings to increase the chance you'd appear in the pack with them.

-Likewise, you can create and publish helpful content that answers frequently asked questions clearly and concisely to rank for snippets at or near the top of the page, potentially upstaging competitors.
+Likewise, you can create and publish helpful content that performs well in regular unpaid search results but also answers specific, frequently asked questions clearly and concisely for a better chance in appearing in AI overviews at or near the top of the page.

 And, of course, if competitors are buying ads for the same keywords you’re trying to rank organically for, the only option to “beat” them is to join them with better ads of your own.